IBM-Cloud/local-liberty-tutorial/docs/008-DEPLOY.md

   *Note: you can also create this service from the Bluemix web console*

-1. The application comes with a [manifest.yml](manifest.yml) file that describes its dependencies on the Cloudant and Personality Insights services.
+1. The application comes with a Cloud Foundry [manifest.yml](manifest.yml) file that describes its dependencies on the Cloudant and Personality Insights services.
 From the application directory, run:

   ```
   $ cf push